malickabban/epic-dashboard-JB3345/README.md

 # Install Guide

+* For the sign-in page, the username is "TestDoctor" and the password is "TestPassword"

 ### Pre-requisites
 * There are no hardware requirements for running this project
 * The backend for this application is written using Java, so to run the application locally Java must be configured on the machine